CosmicMind/Graph/README.md

 Probability is a core feature within GraphKit.
 Your application may be completely catered to your users' habits and usage.
 To demonstrate this wonderful feature, let's look at some examples:

-Determining the probability of rolling a 3 on a die of 6 numbers.
+Determining the probability of rolling a 3 using a die of 6 numbers.

 ```swift
 let die: Array<Int> = Array<Int>(arrayLiteral: 1, 2, 3, 4, 5, 6)
 print(die.probabilityOf(3)) // output: 0.166666666666667
 ```

-The expected value of rolling a 3 or 6, 100 times on a die of 6 numbers.
+The expected value of rolling a 3 or 6 with 100 trials using a die of 6 numbers.

 ```swift
 let die: Array<Int> = Array<Int>(arrayLiteral: 1, 2, 3, 4, 5, 6)